Lifespan of dimmer switch

 Install new switch

-Connect the wires to the new dimmer switch according to the manufacturer's instructions, then secure the switch in the electrical box.
+Connect the new dimmer switch according to the manufacturer's instructions and secure it in the electrical box.

 Frequently Asked Questions

-How can I tell if my dimmer switch needs to be replaced?
+How can I tell if my dimmer switch is failing?

-Signs that a dimmer switch needs replacement include flickering or inconsistent lighting, buzzing or humming noises, and the switch feeling hot to the touch.
+Signs of a failing dimmer switch include flickering lights, buzzing noises, and the switch feeling hot to the touch.

 Connect with certified professionals in your area